marcosumali/govtech-school-server/README.md

 ### API Documentation
-Please refer to postman collection on `docs` folder for API documentation.
-Please note `{{base_url}}` environment variables for postman is the published API endpoints.
+Please refer to postman collection on `docs` folder for API documentation and note that `{{base_url}}` environment variables in postman is the published API endpoints.
+POST `/api/register`: register multiple students by teacher
+GET `/api/commonstudents`: retrieve students that is registered to teachers
+POST `/api/suspend`: for teacher to suspend a student
+POST `/api/retrievefornotifications`: retrieve a list of students who can receive a given notification
+POST `/teachers/register`: register a new teacher
+POST `/students/register`: register a new student
+GET `/students/suspended`: retrieve a list of students that is being suspended

 ### Prerequisites
 Please install below dependencies on your local machine: